drakeguan/cp11fall_project1/README.md

 * Option #1 is chose for this assignment, plus the option #3's testing.
 * Local Extrema filtering is implemented as [matlab](tree/develop/localExtrema/).
+* Other filters are from copied from authors' web page.
+See the last part of this document for further information.
 * The interpolation function in **[Colorization Using Optimization](http://www.cs.huji.ac.il/~yweiss/Colorization/)** is used.
 * For some reason, I might not test all filtering algorithms.
 * There are around 8 testing images located in **[input_images](tree/develop/input_images/)**.